 See this trope's analysis page for further discussion — and for some recent (2000s) movements which are unpleasantly close to being Defictionalizations of this trope.
 See also Nazi Nobleman, for a different conflation of two groups that historically didn't always get on.

 - Captain America: The Red Skull started out as a Nazi villain, but in the 1950s suddenly became a communist.
 This was later retconned so that the "Communist Skull" turned out to be an imposter who wasn't so much a communist as simply being anti-American, with the original Red Skull returning to his fascist roots.

-- Justified, since the Nazis did use the color red in much of their regalia (as they were trying to win over ex-Communists).
+- One Hellboy story has Neo-Nazis involved in a project called "Red November".
+This is justified since the Nazis did use the color red in much of their regalia (as they were trying to win over ex-Communists).

 - The Norts in Rogue Trooper appear to be based upon both Nazis and Soviets.

 - The Hammer Empire in Danger Girl spoof this trope, taking the most outrageous aspects of both (although mostly Nazism).